Huntingdon Freemen's Trust

 - Build relationships before applying: The Trust encourages pre-application contact.
 Use this opportunity to discuss unusual situations and get guidance on form completion - this isn't just courtesy, it's strategic.

 - Plan for the 12-month restriction: Only one application per year means you need to get it right the first time.
-If you have multiple needs, prioritize and present the strongest case.
+If you have multiple needs, prioritise and present the strongest case.

-- For organizations over £10,000: Plan 6-8 months ahead for large grant deadlines (31 May and 30 November).
+- For organisations over £10,000: Plan 6-8 months ahead for large grant deadlines (31 May and 30 November).
 This timeline allows for proposal development and supporting documentation gathering.

 🎯 You've done the research.
 Now write an application they can't refuse.